amazon-ion/ion-java-path-extraction/README.md

 ### Notification
 Each time the `PathExtractor` encounters a value that matches a registered search path it will invoke the respective callback passing the reader positioned at the current value.
-See `PathExtractorBuilder#register` methods for more information on the callback contract.
+See `PathExtractorBuilder#withSearchPath` methods for more information on the callback contract.

 ### Examples: